 Standard train route (1) Hanoi → (2) Lao Cai → (3) Sapa

 Standard bus route (1) Hanoi → (2) Sapa

-Major airports for transits to Sapa is with Noi Bai International Airport in Hanoi
+The major airport for transit to Sapa is Noi Bai International Airport in Hanoi.

 Check our Vietnam guide on travel time and taxi fares from Noi Bai airport to the city center